isc-projects/stork/doc/usage.rst

 --------------------------

-Above the list of the host reservations, there is the ``New Host`` button that opens a tab where a user can specify a new host reservation in one or more Kea servers.
+Above the list of the host reservations, there is the ``New Host`` button that opens a tab where you can specify a new host reservation in one or more Kea servers.
 These Kea servers must be configured to use the ``host_cmds`` hooks library, and only these servers are available for selection in the ``DHCP Servers`` dropdown.

-A user has a choice between a subnet-level or global host reservation.
+You have a choice between a subnet-level or global host reservation.
 Selecting a subnet using the ``Subnet`` dropdown is required for a subnet-level reservation.
 If the desired subnet is not displayed in the dropdown, it is possible that the selected DHCP servers do not include this subnet in their configuration.
 Setting the ``Global reservation`` option disables subnet selection.

-To associate the new host reservation with a DHCP client, the user can select one of the identifier types supported by Kea.
+To associate the new host reservation with a DHCP client, you can select one of the identifier types supported by Kea.
 Available identifiers differ depending on whether the user selected DHCPv4 or DHCPv6 servers.
 The identifier can be specified using ``hex`` or ``text`` format.
 For example, the ``hw-address``